earthcubeprojects-chords/chords/whatis.md

 ## The CHORDS Portal is a

-* **web server** that accepts real-time data from distributed instruments, and serves the measurements to anyone on the Internet.
+* **web server and database** that accepts real-time data from distributed instruments, and serves the measurements to anyone on the Internet.
 The data streams are pushed to and pulled from the Portal using simple HTTP requests.
 * **management tool** that allows you to monitor your remote instruments, insure correct operation, and maximize data collection.